AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from your contact list.

 Format: `clear`